daskol/typst-templates/tmlr/main.typ

   abstract: [
     The abstract paragraph should be indented 1/2~inch on both left and right-hand margins.
 Use 10~point type, with a vertical spacing of 11~points.
-The word *Abstract* must be centered, in bold, and in point size
-    12. Two line spaces precede the abstract.
+The word #text(size: 12pt)[*Abstract*] must be centered, in bold, and in point size~12.
+Two line spaces precede the abstract.
 The abstract must be limited to one paragraph.
   ],
   bibliography: bibliography("main.bib"),
   accepted: false,